 Dog peeing on the owner’s bed is not an uncommon problem.
-There are several reasons for such behavior, including submissiveness, owner’s smell, Urinary tract infection, way to mark its territory, and bad education, when your pup is housebroken poorly.
+There are several reasons for such behavior, including submissiveness, owner’s smell, Urinary tract infection, a way to mark its territory, and bad education, when your pup is housebroken poorly.

 Find out more about the topic from the article.

 One of the most popular reasons why your pet is peeing on your bed is just because of your familiar smell.
 If your canine also likes to chew your sneakers or clothes, your scent is an underlying reason for this.

 Such behavior has a simple explanation: dogs are searching for some ways to hide their smell so that they can protect themselves from predators.
 Thus, peeing on your bed, your dog is trying to hide its smell with yours.

 Peeing can also be a sign of submissiveness.
 No matter how odd or funny it sounds, dogs urinate whenever and wherever they want.

 Peeing on an owner’s bed is a sign of submissiveness and even respect.
 Thus, a dog can be scared or excited and wee a little to show you that you are the boss in this house.

 However, remember that such behavior is more associated with puppies, and that usually, dogs outgrow this stage of development.
 Try a waterproof dog blanket for bed and sofa.